adriencurrat/Advanced-Programming-2024/README.md

 # Advanced-Programming-2024

+# EcoWardrobe: A Clothing Library Platform

+**Author:** Adrien Currat
+**Institution:** University of Lausanne, Msc. in Economics
+**Email:** adrien.currat@unil.ch

 ## Introduction
-EcoWardrobe is a Graphical User Interface (GUI) application created with Python’s Tkinter, designed to enable users to borrow and return clothing items from a digital clothing library.
-The library offers a wide selection of garments for both men and women, available in various sizes and price ranges.
-By offering an alternative to fast fashion, EcoWardrobe supports a circular economy and aims to reduce textile waste.
-The intuitive interface allows users to rent items, enjoy them for as long as needed, and return them.
-The inventory status is updated in real-time whenever an item is rented or returned.
-This project highlights the significance of sustainability in the fashion industry, promoting responsible consumption and the reuse of garments.
+EcoWardrobe is a Graphical User Interface (GUI) application developed using Python’s Tkinter.
+It allows users to borrow and return clothing items from a digital clothing library.
+The library includes a variety of garments for both men and women in different sizes and price ranges.
+By providing a rental system for clothing, EcoWardrobe supports a circular economy and aims to reduce textile waste.

-## Features
+## Libraries to Download
-- **Home Page:** The main window of the platform, acting as the central hub for navigation.
-- **Eco-Comparator:** Compares the environmental impact of renting versus buying clothing items.
-- **Rental:** Manages the process of renting items.
+To run EcoWardrobe, you need to install the following Python libraries:

+- **Tkinter:** For creating the graphical user interface.
-- **Return:** Manages the process of returning items.
+- **ttkbootstrap:** For enhancing the appearance of Tkinter widgets.
-- **Statistics:** Displays various statistics to the users about the clothing library.

-## Installation
-To run this project locally, follow these steps:
+- **Pillow:** For handling and manipulating images.
+- **os:** For interacting with the operating system.
+- **random:** For generating random values.
+- **sqlite3:** For managing the SQLite database.
+- **matplotlib:** For generating graphs and charts.

+## Content of the folder
+Clothing_Library.py : This is the main Python script used to run the EcoWardrobe application.
+It contains all the necessary code to start the GUI, manage rentals and returns, and interact with the SQLite database.

+Images Folder: This folder contains all the images used in the application.
+Ensure you update the file paths for the images in the application to match the paths on your local system